VDH Has a Conversation with Filmmaker Michael L. Pack

 albeit when he was young, but he voiced a lot of the arguments of his uncle.

-I believe he invited him to speak to his college when he was at the University of Columbia.
+I believe he invited him to speak to his college when he was

-And I'm Jewish myself, and I'm conservative, obviously, but I have many liberal Jewish friends.
+yes, it's hard to really understand that.
+And I'm Jewish myself and I'm conservative, obviously, but I have many liberal Jewish friends.

 And lately, once again, they feel betrayed.

 They feel they were a core component of the civil rights movement.
+They feel they've supported black rights, black equality forever.

-And now they're now post-October 7th, especially, and post-the stuff on college campuses, they feel betrayed by Black people who they think they were helping.
+And now they're now post-October 7th, especially, and post-the stuff on college campuses, they feel betrayed by black people who they think they were helping.

 Did you have people that you wanted to interview that didn't want to come on film, but have gone through that metamorphosis politically that you just mentioned?